-E.1 Parks Facilities Needs Assessment

-In the past, both the National Recreation and Park Association (NRPA) and the Recreation and Conservation Funding Board provided level of service (LOS) guidelines for park and recreation facilities.
+E.1 Parks Facilities Needs Assessment In the past, both the National Recreation and Park Association (NRPA) and the Recreation and Conservation Funding Board provided level of service (LOS) guidelines for park and recreation facilities.
 Today, the general position being taken in the park and recreation field is that a community is better served by determining its own specific needs based on the input from the public, parks board members, and knowledgeable staff and other professionals.
 Recent input from area residents indicates that North Bend's parks and recreation facilities are generally considered to be adequate.
 The level of service standards provided below were developed based on input gathered in the public participation process for the 2002 update to the Parks Element.
 These standards were re-affirmed as appropriate to North Bend resident's priorities and interests through evaluation of the 2021 Si View Metropolitan Park District survey results and 2022 City Park Survey results.

-A category called "Passive Parks and Wildlife Corridors" was created to address the high priority North Bend residents place on maintaining the natural and small-town character of their community and protecting the open space and natural areas within and surrounding it.
+A category called "Passive Parks and Wildlife Corridors" was created to address the high priority North Bend residents place on maintaining the natural and small town character of their community and protecting the open space and natural areas within and surrounding it.
 This category is intended for passive recreational opportunities and facilities such as wildlife viewing areas, dog parks, usable but informal open fields, forested recreational areas and picnic areas, as well as corridors necessary for protecting the movement of significant wildlife through limited areas of the City.
-These areas are anticipated to contain trails linked to the City and regional trail system.
-Due to the large size of both Tollgate Farm and Meadowbrook Farm and more recent acquisition of Tennant Trailhead Park, North Bend will not need additional passive parklands during the duration of this 6-year Parks Element.
+These areas are anticipated to contain trails, where appropriate, linked to the City and regional trail system.
+Not all of these facilities will be accommodated together within Passive Parks and Wildlife Corridor areas, as some of the activities may be incompatible with wildlife habitat needs.
+Careful planning will need to occur for each area in consideration of the context, habitat needs, and constraints of the particular site.